 IN THE CIRCUIT COURT OF TH EJUDICIAL CIRCUIT,

 IN AND FOR COUNTY, FLORIDA

 Coco No.

-Case No.:
+Case No.: Division:

 , Petitioner,

 r cuttoner,

 and

 , Respondent.

 ·

-DESIGNATION OF CURI RENT MAILING AND E-MAIL ADDRESS
+DESIGNATION OF CURP RENT MAILING AND E-MAIL ADDRESS

 I, {full legal name}, , certify that:

 MAILING ADDRESS:

 My current mailing address is:

 {Street or Post Office Box}

 {Apartment, lot, etc.}

 {City}, , {State},

 {Telephone No.} {Fax No.}

 E-MAIL ADDRESS:

 The following is/are my e-mail address(es) for purposes of serving and receiving documents:

 Primary e-mail address:

 Secondary e-mail address No.1:

 Secondary e-mail address No. 2:

-fice and the opposing party or parties notified of my at all future papers in this lawsuit will be served at the
+I understand that I must keep the clerk's office and the opposing party or parties notified of my current mailing and e-mail address(es) and that all future papers in this lawsuit will be served at the address(es) on record at the clerk's office.

 I certify that a copy of this document was [check () hand-delivered to the person(s) listed below

 Other party or his/her attorney: Name:

 Address:

 City, State, Zip: - -

 Telephone Number:

 Fax Number:

 E-mail Address(es):

 CORRECT.
 I UNDERSTAND THAT THE STATEM HIS DOCUMENT AND EACH STATEMENT IS TRUE AND MENTS MADE IN THIS DOCUMENT ARE BEING MADE PROVIDED IN SECTION 837.02, FLORIDA STATUTES.
 Signature of Petitioner Printed Name: Address: City, State, Zip: Telephone Number: Fax Number: Designated E-Mail Address(es):

 [fill in all blanks] This form was prepared for the This form was completed with the assistance of {name of individual}

 {city},{state}, {zip code} ,{telephone number}